Interested in investing in graphene? Here’s an overview of a wide selection of publicly traded graphene companies from around the world.

-The graphene stocks listed above are by no means the only graphene-focused companies out there, especially in terms of the private space.
-Investors interested in graphene investment would also do well to keep an eye on these private companies focused on graphene technology: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Materials, Graphene Platform, Graphenea, Graphoid and XG Sciences.
+The graphene stocks listed above are by no means the only graphene-focused companies.
+Investors interested in graphene investment would also do well to learn more about the private companies focused on graphene technology, including: 2D Carbon Tech, ACS Material, Advanced Graphene Products, Anderlab Technologies, Graphene Platform, Graphenea, Grafoid and XG Sciences.

 This is an updated version of an article originally published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Technology for real-time news updates!